 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against MPT, Allbirds, and Nutanix and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Medical Properties Trust, Inc. (NYSE: MPW), Allbirds, Inc. (NASDAQ: BIRD), and Nutanix, Inc. (NASDAQ: NTNX).
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Medical Properties Trust, Inc. MPW, Allbirds, Inc. BIRD, and Nutanix, Inc. NTNX.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: July 15, 2019 - February 22, 2023